President and Chief Executive Officer

 In her current role, Francesca and her team ensure relationships with suppliers are based on transparency, inclusion and trust, which lead to strong business performance and a unique competitive advantage for the McDonald’s System.
 Her team leverages the scale of $50 billion spend in food, packaging, logistics, toys, technology, equipment and other services while driving safety, quality and sustainability leadership in the industry.
 They also work closely with the Global Impact Team to implement actions that drive resilience and brand trust in service of McDonald’s purpose to feed and foster communities.
 McDonald’s supply chain is ranked in the Masters Category by Gartner, Inc., highlighting the accomplishments and capabilities of long-term supply chain leaders.

-Francesca is a member of the Board of Governors at the Metropolitan Planning Council, a member of the Board of Advisors for the Quinlan School of Business at Loyola University Chicago and a member of the Board of Advisors for AWESOME (Achieving Women’s Excellence in Supply Chain Operations, Management and Education).
+Francesca is a member of the Board of Directors at the Chicago Council on Global Affairs, a member of the Board of Governors at the Metropolitan Planning Council, a member of the Board of Advisors for the Quinlan School of Business at Loyola University Chicago and a member of the Board of Advisors for AWESOME (Achieving Women’s Excellence in Supply Chain Operations, Management and Education).
 She is a strong advocate for diversity, equity and inclusion and is the Executive Sponsor to McDonald’s Global Women’s Leadership Network as well as a member of The Chicago Network and The Belizean Grove.

 She began her career with Ernst & Young and holds a Bachelor of Business Administration in economics from Loyola University Chicago.